jenkinsci/jenkins.rb/README.md

 To trigger a Job to build:

-    Usage: hudson build
+    Usage: jenkins build

-To remove a Job from a Hudson server:
+To remove a Job from a Jenkins server:

-    Usage: hudson remove PROJECT_PATH
+    Usage: jenkins remove PROJECT_PATH

 ### Slave nodes

-To list slaves on a Hudson server (including itself):
+To list slaves on a Jenkins server (including itself):

-    Usage: hudson nodes
+    Usage: jenkins nodes

-To add a remote machine/remote VM to a Hudson server as a slave:
+To add a remote machine/remote VM to a Jenkins server as a slave:

-    Usage: hudson add_node SLAVE_HOST
+    Usage: jenkins add_node SLAVE_HOST
-        --slave-port [22]          	  SSH port for Hudson to connect to slave node --label [LABEL]            	  Labels for a job --assigned_node to match against to select a slave.         --master-key [MASTER-KEY]  	  Location of master public key or identity file
+        --slave-port [22]          	  SSH port for Jenkins to connect to slave node --label [LABEL]            	  Labels for a job --assigned_node to match against to select a slave.         --master-key [MASTER-KEY]  	  Location of master public key or identity file
-        --slave-fs [SLAVE-FS]      	  Location of file system on slave for Hudson to use --name [NAME]              	  Name of slave node (default SLAVE_HOST) --slave-user [deploy]      	  SSH user for Hudson to connect to slave node
+        --slave-fs [SLAVE-FS]      	  Location of file system on slave for Jenkins to use --name [NAME]              	  Name of slave node (default SLAVE_HOST) --slave-user [deploy]      	  SSH user for Jenkins to connect to slave node

-### Selecting a Hudson CI server
+### Selecting a Jenkins CI server

-**For all client-side commands, there are `--host` and `--port` options flags.** These are cached after first used, so are only required for the first request to a Hudson CI server.
+**For all client-side commands, there are `--host` and `--port` options flags.** These are cached after first used, so are only required for the first request to a Jenkins CI server.
 For example:

-    hudson create . --host localhost --port 3001 hudson list
+    jenkins create . --host localhost --port 3001 jenkins list
-    hudson create . --override
+    jenkins create . --override

-Alternately, `$HUDSON_HOST` and `$HUDSON_PORT` can be provided in lieu of the cached target Hudson CI server
+Alternately, `$JENKINS_HOST` and `$JENKINS_PORT` can be provided in lieu of the cached target Jenkins CI server

-    HUDSON_HOST=localhost HUDSON_PORT=3001 hudson list
+    JENKINS_HOST=localhost JENKINS_PORT=3001 jenkins list

 Developer Instructions